 Top 8 Savannah Family Activities for Fun and Adventure

 Explore the Historic District

-Start with a visit to the Savannah Historic District.
-The district offers a mix of history and modern amenities, and houses art galleries, museums, a theater, monuments and forts.
-In addition to the sites, families will find several places to shop and dine, providing them everything they need for a full day in this 20-block area.
+Start with a visit to Savannah Historic District.
+The district offers a mix of history and modern amenities, and houses art galleries, museums, a theater, monuments, and forts.
+In addition to the sites, families have several places to shop and dine in this 20-block area, providing them everything they need.

 Take a Tour